pattonsgirl/Spring2021-CEG2350/Labs/Lab03/README.md

 1. In `README.md`, add a usage guide for your script.
 (1 pts)
    - It is recommended (not required) to use markdown to make your `README.md` file look organized.
    - [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
 2. Use `git` commands to `add`, `commit` and `push` the `Lab03` folder to GitHub.
-Write the command you used in your lab notes.
 (1 pts)

 ## Extra Credit: Colorize Me, Captian (0.5 pt)

 Colorize the error condition from your script (`File format not allowed`).
 Maybe go for traditional red?
 How does purple make you feel?
-Rainbow and plaid are also welcome additions.
+Rainbow and plaid are also welcome to this party.

 Make sure you `commit` and `push` your script changes for grading.